 We will have a designated quiet sleeping area on site, and you are encouraged to bring sleeping bags, blankets, pillows, toiletries, and anything else you need to sleep.
 There are no showers at the venue, so please be prepared to go without showering unless you have other accommodations.

-VolHacks will take place on October 27 th to October 29th, at the University of Tennessee, Knoxville in the Min Kao EECS Building.
+VolHacks will take place on September 28th to September 30th, at the University of Tennessee, Knoxville in the Min Kao EECS Building.
 Click here for directions.

 There is a maximum of 4 people per team.
 Once the idea brainstorming session is done, there will be an open mic and networking time to find a team.
 Everyone registered will also be invited to the VolHacks Slack team prior to the hackathon in order to network and discuss ideas.

 Yes!
 VolHacks is not just software!
-The Hardware Lab is an area where you can borrow hardware you need to create your hack, using your official student ID card.
+The Hardware Lab is an area where you can borrow hardware you need to create your hack, using your government issued ID.
 Feel free to bring your own hardware or send suggestions on what feel you would like to use.
 You can review a list of hardware lab here.

 Yes, we abide by the Major League Hacking Code of Conduct.